 There is inevitably the thought that physical fitness will somehow reduce the effects of altitude.
 In reality it is usually the exact opposite.

-We want everyone who is accepted on the marathon to feel confident in their ability to stay healthy and enjoy the process of getting to the start of the race, which is why we don't offer runners the option of joinging the race just before the start - with the exception of the local Nepali runners and anyone called Killian.
+We want everyone who is accepted on the marathon to feel confident in their ability to stay healthy and enjoy the process of getting to the start of the race, which is why we don't offer runners the option of joinging the race just before the start - with the exception of the local runners and invited elite athletes.

 How fit do I need to be?

-Even though the race is mostly downhill, there are sections of steep up and down, so it’s important to be able to flow downhill in a smooth and controlled manner.
+Even though the race is mostly downhill on good trails, there are sections of steep up and down, so it’s important to be able to flow downhill in a smooth and controlled manner.